kaihendry/dabase.com/content/blog/uk-politics.md

 UK readers will be shocked by the above, though this is how a successful Singapore has managed.

-British people will cry human rights or "slavery!", but the UK is enslaving its own people and economy, by not managing human capital.
+Many condescending British people will cry human rights or "slavery!", but the UK is enslaving its own people and economy, by not managing human capital.
+They forget that well managed foreign workers can lift the quality of life for everyone, themselves included!

 # Shackled